Last updated: November 05, 2024

 Change your rate type

 You could refinance to a fixed-rate mortgage if you currently have a variable-rate mortgage but want more stability with your monthly payments.
-On the other hand, if you got a fixed-rate mortgage at a high-interest rate and want to take advantage of low market rates, you can refinance to a variable-rate mortgage.
+On the other hand, if you got a fixed-rate mortgage at a high-interest rate and want to take advantage of lower market rates, you can refinance to a variable-rate mortgage.

 How to refinance FHA to conventional

-Conventional vs cash out refinance
+Conventional loan refinance vs cash out refinance

 How does a cash out refinance work?